comorment/matlabruntime/README.md

 ```

 Here  ``-a ./ ``  adds all subdirectories of the current working directory.
-You may want look [here] (https://ch.mathworks.com/help/compiler/mcc.html) if you want to know more options.
+You may want  tolook here: (https://ch.mathworks.com/help/compiler/mcc.html) if you want to know more options.

  Once the Matlab compiler created packaged application of runtime.m, you may find it as ``runme``  in  ``/pleiofdr``